Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Methods

-\textbf{Hypernetwork (HN): } As shown in \myfigure{fig:arch_hn_snode}~(a), a regular hypernetwork generates the parameters of an \snode{} $\hat{\mathbf{f}}_\upphi$, as defined in \myequation{eq:snode}, where $\upphi=\{\uptheta, \gamma \}$.
+\textbf{Hypernetwork$\rightarrow$\snode{} (HN)}: As shown in \myfigure{fig:hn_chn_a}, a regular hypernetwork generates the parameters of a clock-augmented \snode{} $\hat{\mathbf{f}}_\upphi$, (see \myequation{eq:snode} and \mysection{sec:method_snode_c}), where $\upphi=\{\uptheta, \gamma \}$.
 Here, $\uptheta$ represents the parameters of the nominal dynamics model $\hat{\mathbf{f}}_\uptheta$, and $\gamma$ represents the parameters of the Lyapunov function $V_\upgamma$.
 The parameters $\upphi$ are generated in their entirety from the final layer of the hypernetwork.
-In the first step of the two-step optimization process, the candidate change $\Delta\mathbf{h}$ of hypernetwork parameters is determined by minimizing the task-specific loss given by \myequation{eq:node_mse_loss}:

-Here, $\upphi^m=\{\uptheta^m, \gamma^m \}$ represents the \snode{} parameters for the $m^\upth$ task. $\hat{\mathbf{x}}^m_t$ and $\mathbf{x}^m_t$ represent the prediction and ground truth at timestep $t$ for task $m$ respectively.
-The prediction $\hat{\mathbf{x}}^m_t$ is obtained with the help of \myequation{eq:snode}.
-The entire prediction trajectory $\hat{\mathbf{x}}^m$ is obtained by integrating over the $t$ timesteps.
-In the second optimization step, the hypernetwork parameters and the task embedding vector for task $m$ are optimized as per \myequation{eq:hn_loss_step2}.
-In the remainder of this paper, we refer to this model, where an \snode{} is generated by a regular hypernetwork, as \hnsnode{}.
-In our experiments, we compare against the regular hypernetwork model proposed in \cite{auddy2022continual}, and refer to it as \hnnode{}.
+In the two-step hypernetwork optimization process (Eqs.~\ref{eq:hn_loss_step1} and \ref{eq:hn_loss_step2}), the task-specific loss $\mathcal{L}^m$ for task $m$ is represented by \myequation{eq:node_mse_loss}, and is computed using only the demonstrations provided for this task.
+In the remainder of this paper, we refer to this model, where the \snode{} is generated by a regular hypernetwork, as \hnsnode{}.
+In our experiments, we compare against the regular hypernetwork model proposed by \cite{auddy2022continual}, and refer to it as \hnnode{}.